Lightning-AI/litgpt/tutorials/pretrain.md

 Often, it makes sense to adopt an existing pretrained model and further pretrain it on our own custom data.
 The existing pretrained model can be either our own pretrained model or a model downloaded from a model hub.

+The following subsections illustrate three typical scenarioes:

+1. Starting from a downloaded base model
+2. Continuing the pretraining after interruption
+3. Further pretraining on a different dataset

 &nbsp;

 > [!NOTE]